 Child Health Plus is a comprehensive health insurance plan available to most uninsured children under the age of 19.
 Income requirements make it possible for working families to get free or low-cost health insurance for their children.
-Regardless of immigration status, all children are eligible, including undocumented children.
+All children are eligible regardless of their immigration status – even undocumented children are eligible.

-Medicaid is a program that provides medical assistance for certain individuals and families with low incomes and resources.
-You may be eligible if you have high medical bills, receive Supplementary Security Income (SSI), or meet certain income, resource, age, or disability requirements.
+Medicaid is a program which provides medical assistance for certain individuals and families with low incomes and resources.
+You may eligible if you have high medical bills; receive Supplementary Security Income (SSI); or meet certain income, resource, age, or disability requirements.

-Medicare is a federal health insurance program for people age 65 or older, and people under age 65 with certain disabilities, including end-state renal disease.
+Medicare is a federal health insurance program for people age 65 or older or people under age 65 with certain disabilities including End-State Renal Disease.
 Some people qualify for both Medicare and Medicaid.
 Medicare now offers prescription benefits as well.

 WIC is not an insurance plan, but provides free, healthy foods for pregnant or breast-feeding women and children under the age of 5.
 You receive checks every month to buy the food you and your children need, ideas on how to prepare healthy and tasty meals for your family, and help in getting other healthcare services you need.